-The control (figure 2b) indicates slightly enhanced probability of upper quintile temperature (compared with the climatological frequency of 20%) over most of Europe, with a maximum of around 40% over the Balkans.
-The stochastic perturbation experiments follow a similar pattern of probability, with slight increases, particularly for ST3 (figure 2e).
-The PP experiment (figure 2f), indicates a much higher probability over Western Europe, particularly over France, where it gives a probability of upper quintile temperatures of 60-70%.
+The control (Figure 2(b)) indicates a slightly enhanced probability of upper quintile temperature (compared with the climatological frequency of 20%) over most of Europe, with a maximum of around 40% over the Balkans.
+The stochastic perturbation experiments follow a similar pattern of probability, with slight increases, particularly for ST3 (Figure 2(e)).
+The PP experiment (Figure 2(f)) indicates a much higher probability over Western Europe, particularly over France, where it gives a probability of upper quintile temperatures of 60-70%.
 The pattern of anomalously high air temperature is more consistent with reanalysis and reports of extreme summer temperatures (where the largest impacts occurred over France).

-Figure 3 shows the PDFs of temperature over Southern Europe for all four experiments and the control, in each case comparing the forecasted to the climatological PDF.
-In the control experiment there is a clear shift in probability mass in 2003 toward higher temperatures, and in the PP experiment this shift is even more pronounced, with a much stronger indication of higher temperatures.
-The ST1 experiment shows a slight decrease in probability mass at high temperatures, whilst the ST2 and ST3 both show stronger probabilities, though with smaller magnitude compared to the PP experiment.
+Figure 3 shows the PDFs of temperature over Southern Europe for all four experiments and the control, in each case comparing the forecast and the climatological PDF.
+In the control experiment, there is a clear shift in probability mass in 2003 toward higher temperatures and in the PP experiment this shift is even more pronounced, with a much stronger indication of higher temperatures.
+The ST1 experiment shows a slight decrease in probability mass at high temperatures, whilst ST2 and ST3 both show stronger probabilities, though with smaller magnitude compared with the PP experiment.